dwrliz/habitatFinder/README.md

  <br>
  • A shapefile of the kernal contour output is included here as an example, as well as a raster of the modeloutput as well
  <br>
  Pictured below is a print out of what this looks like run in the Spyder console.
 You can see run times are pretty long, this is primarily because of pulling files out of Portal.
+Make certain to really have your parameters defined the way you want before running.
+The scripts default parameters are for Black Throated Grey Warbler (BTYW).
  <br>
 <p align="center">
   <img src="./console.PNG" title="photo" width="100%" />
 </p>
 Link to sample output published to Portal.
-This sample model is for theBlack Throated Grey Warbler (BTYW) breeding ranges in Marin, California.
+This sample model is for Black Throated Grey Warbler (BTYW) breeding ranges in Marin, California.
 <br>
 https://arcg.is/4ib0S0